pkp/pkp-docs/plan-s/index.md

 Currently, OJS editors can add a link from an article to an externally hosted research data/code by adding a remote galley.
 The [Learning OJS guide](https://docs.pkp.sfu.ca/learning-ojs/en/production-publication#upload-a-multimedia-file-linked-from-an-external-site) explains how to do this for a video; the same process would apply to linking to an externally hosted dataset.

-Additionally, a [Dataverse Plugin](https://github.com/lepidus/dataversePlugin/) is currently under development that will allow authors to deposit data into a Dataverse repository upon submission, and link to it.

 ### Open citation data

 > Openly accessible data on citations according to the standards by the [Initiative for Open Citations (I4OC)](https://i4oc.org/).